Voog/voog-kit/README.markdown

 Most commands need to know your site's URL and you personal API token to properly authorize all requests.
 For this you can either provide them with `--token/-t` and `--host/-h` flags, e.g `kit pull -t afcf30182aecfc8155d390d7d4552d14 -h mysite.voog.com`.
-If there's a '.voog' file present in the current folder, it takes thenot options from there.
+If there's a '.voog' file present in the current folder, it takes the options from there.
+There's also a `--site/-s` argument that is used to choose a configuration block from the .voog file.

 Example .voog file:
 ```
-[OPTIONS]
+[site1]
   host=mysite.voog.com
   api_token=afcf30182aecfc8155d390d7d4552d14
+[site2]
+  host=site2.customdomain.co
+  api_token=5d390d7d4552d14afcf30182aecfc815
 ```
+To choose the second block, you can simply use `kit pull -s site2` or `kit pull --site=site2`.
+If the site is not provided, **kit** will use the first block defined in the file.
+When you provide the host, token and block name, it is then written to the configuration file, overwriting any identically named blocks or creating a new one, if necessary.

-If the configuration file isn't present and you provide the token and hostname manually when invoking a command, the file is then generated and the options are stored within so you don't have to provide them later.
+If the configuration file isn't present and you provide the token, hostname and site name manually when invoking a command, the file is then generated and the options are stored within so you don't have to provide them later.